philhteoma/hsBattlegroundsSimulator/README.md

 ---

 In Battlegrounds, the player has no direct control over the battles their minions fight.
 Rather, the gameplay loop involves building and managing their army in between rounds, then watching the sparks fly.
 Minions take turns attacking one at a time, alternating between each player.
 The attack order for minions is, on the face of it, simple: they attack from left to right.
 However, there are some complications involved when new minions enter the battlefield.
-  - If minions enter the battlefield to the left of the most recent attacker, they will not attack until the attack order wheels back roudn to them
+  - If minions enter the battlefield to the left of the most recent attacker, they will not attack until the attack order wheels back round to them
-  - If they enter to the right, they will attack when the order reaches them
+  - If they enter to the right, they will attack when the attack order reaches them
   - If the most recent attacking minion caused some minions to enter the battlefield, those minions will attack next.
 This turned out to be more difficult to implement than I imagined - the attack order needs to look at specific minions and their ancestry to determine attack order.
 Since minions will always spawn minions directly to the right of themselves (or, if the spawning minion dies, in its place), it can be assumed that, if that minion is the most recent attacker, the next attacker will be its left-most child.